opendocsg/slw-judgments-backfill/2000_SGHC_111/report.md

 319\.
 I find this submission to be without merit.
 I have in the course of my judgment dealt with a number of those reasons and I shall not repeat them here.
 I will now deal with those that I have not covered.

 320\.
-The defendant cited the incident on 12 October 1998, where the plaintiff was alleged to have wrongfully represented the workings of Rule 2 (ii) of the Club rules despite being cognisant of JC Lee Seiu Kin’s judgment: see _Graeme McGuire v John Rasmussen_ [1998] 3 SLR 180.
+The defendant cited the incident on 12 October 1998, where the plaintiff was alleged to have wrongfully represented the workings of Rule 2 (ii) of the Club rules despite being cognisant of JC Lee Seiu Kin’s judgment: see _Graeme McGuire v John Rasmussen_ <span class="citation">[1998] 3 SLR 180</span>.
 Even if that were true, the misrepresentation was made **after** the date of the last publication complained of.
 Consequently, it is not relevant in mitigation of damage to prove that the plaintiff was viewed at the time of publication as having a poor reputation because the wrongful representation had not yet been made.

 321\.
 Similarly, his veracity in giving evidence in the present proceedings before me cannot be used to prove his general bad reputation, as it is an event long after the defamatory publications.
 As for his veracity in giving evidence in Johore, there is no evidence before me that any of the GC members had regarded the plaintiff as a man of poor reputation because they knew of his alleged dishonest conduct before the courts in Johore.